Family ties among AU’s championship-wrestling program

 “I’ll see something that is a medium on a guy who should be wearing XLs,” Sponseller said with a laugh.

 And the other wrestlers only have one “issue” with the team’s uncle-nephew dynamic.

-Under Sponseller, the Eagles have won the past two GMAC tournaments and now look to make it three
+Under Sponseller, the Eagles have won the past two GMAC tournaments and have a good chance to make it three in a row.

 Sponseller and Uhl also have a great wrestling history together.